MERLCenter/MERL-Center-public/Contributing.md

 ### Formatting Images for Learning Content
 1. Featured images will appear as the learning content piece thumbnail
-  - 1.1.
-The aspect ratio of featured images will be retained
+  - The aspect ratio of featured images will be retained
-  - 1.2.
-Larger photos (more than 1000 x 1000 px) may appear blurry
+  - Larger photos (more than 1000 x 1000 px) may appear blurry
-  - 1.3.
-If there is no featured image listed, the default MERL Center logo will appear on the website
+  - If there is no featured image listed, the default MERL Center logo will appear on the website as the thumbnail
 2. Use a descriptive title for your image using lowercase (no caps) and no spaces.
 Use -dashes- if you need to separate words in the image file name.
 Example: this-is-my-image-file.png

 ### Adding Images to Your Learning Content